mrigankpawagi/libsandbox/README.md

 zcat /proc/config.gz > .config
 ```

-You will also have to change the kernel by setting `CONFIG_LOCALVERSION="-libsandbox"` in the `.config` file.
+You will also have to change the kernel name by setting `CONFIG_LOCALVERSION="-libsandbox"` in the `.config` file.

 4. Add the dummy system call by adding the following line to `arch/x86/entry/syscalls/syscall_64.tbl`.